Canadian gymnastics coach charged with sexual offences

-SARNIA, Ont. — Dave Brubaker, the women's national team director of Gymnastics Canada, faces multiple sex-related charges.
+SARNIA, Ont. — Gymnastics Canada's women's national team director faces multiple sex-related charges.

-Sarnia Police said in a statement that Brubaker was charged Friday with one count of invitation to sexual touching, three counts of sexual interference, three counts of sexual exploitation, and three counts of sexual assault.
+Sarnia Police said Dave Brubaker was charged Friday with one count of invitation to sexual touching, three counts of sexual interference, three counts of sexual exploitation, and three counts of sexual assault.

-Brubaker was Canada's head gymnastics coach at the 2016 Rio Olympics and was the women's national team director at the 2017 world championships in Montreal in October, where Halifax native Ellie Black captured the women's all-around silver medal.
+Brubaker was Canada's head gymnastics coach at the 2016 Rio Olympics and was the women's national team director at the 2017 world championships in Montreal in October.

 Gymnastics Canada said in a statement that it was troubled by the allegations against Brubaker, who has been placed on administrative leave by the organization.